ALL ABOUT THE

 THE MOST IMPORTANT

-The act also expands the area of mandatory deposits (on beverage containers).
-Mixed beverages containing at least 50 per cent whey and non-refillable beverage packaging containing carbonated fruit and vegetable nectars may only be sold in future with a 25-cent deposit.
-The traders are requested to clearly designate non-refillable and refillable products with their respective designations on the shelves in order to ensure more transparency.
+Mandatory deposit fees were also extended: Mixed beverages containing at least 50 per cent whey and non-refillable beverage packaging containing carbonated fruit and vegetable nectars may now only be distributed with a 25-cent deposit.
+Beginning 1 January 2022, this will also apply to all non-refillable plastic bottles (PET) containing beverages and to aluminium cans.
+Merchants must clearly display non-refillable and refillable products as such on the shelves using their respective designations in order to ensure increased transparency.

 ACT AT A GLANCE